21 Top Belize Packing List Items for 2023 + What to Wear & NOT to Bring

 Updated on

-I’ve put together a list of the top items I needed on my trip, including what to wear in Belize, what NOT to bring, and FAQs.
+I’ve put together a list of the top items I needed on my trip, including what to wear in Belize, what NOT to bring, and important FAQs.

 belize rainforest